Here, you’ll discover how to tell when jam is ready.

 Not only does it taste exceptional, it’s also a great way to use excess fruit that may otherwise go to waste.

 However, if you’ve ever tried to make homemade jam, you’ll also know it can initially be a little tricky.
+Until now.

 The jam-maker’s dilemma: is it ready to take off the stove?